markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 #### `checkingValue`

 Warn if use a bad value of the `aria-*` attribute.
+This is optional but you should not disable it if you need to follow the spec.
+But you can disable it temporarily if you need when it happened to a problem on the spec was updated (ex: If a value was added to an allowed list on the spec, etc).

 -   Type: `boolean`
 -   Optional